VicentePerezSoloviev/EDAspy/README.md

 In this case the cost function is a simple sum of the parameters.
 The evidences are variables that have fixed values and are not optimized.
 In this problem, the output would be the optimum value of the parameters which are not in the evidences list.
 Due to the evidences, to help the structure learning algorithm to find the arcs, a clustering by the similar values is implemented.
 Thus, the number of clusters is an input, as well as the variables that are considered in the clustering.

 In this case, the output is the self class that can be saved as a pickle in order to explore the attributes.
 One of the attributes is the optimum structure of the optimum generation, from which the structure can be plotted and observe the dependencies among the variables.
-Function the plot the structure is the following:
+The function to plot the structure is the following:
 ```python
 from EDApy import print_structure
 print_structure(structure=structure, var2optimize=['param2', 'param3', 'param4'], evidences=['param1', 'param5'])